 The performance, revenue performance, and EBITDA performance are covered in the summary slide.
 But I will just take you to the major reasons for variance that, I wanted to touch upon... which has put pressure on our margins: it is primarily the inflation because when the average dollar rate in 2022 was 205, the average dollar rate for 2023 was 280.
 It does give us some advantage in the revenue.
 It puts pressure on the gross side at the same time.
-So, the inflationary pressures, and change in the revenue mix are impactingour margins.
+So, the inflationary pressures, and change in the revenue mix are impacting our margins.

 Additionally, in 2022, most of our entities, our newly incorporated subsidiaries, and NDC were not fully operational.
 2023 was a full operational year for all the subsidiaries and for the acquisitions as well.
-That iswhy there is a higher admin and marketing cost, upfront investment in infrastructure and business development in these areas.
-And we have invested in highly skilled resources, which have been hired on- site.
-The other two important explanations that I want you to touch upon: one is the impairment adjustment, which is in the investment of Jomo, which we took in June.
+That is why there is a higher admin and marketing cost, upfront investment in infrastructure and business development in these areas.
+And we have invested in highly skilled resources, which have been hired onsite.
+The other two important explanations that I want you to touch upon: one is the impairment adjustment which is in the investment of Jomo, which we took in June.
 We covered it in our June investor briefing session as well because the performance of the entity did not turn out to be what we expected it to be.
 So, we proactively charged it off in our June results.
 And now we have made two more adjustments.

 One is, this share of the loss that is coming from Jugnu, but this is, just an offsetting adjustment.
-So, the shareholding percentage or own shareholding of Jungu has changed and we had to recognize a one off- gain on this investment.
+So, the shareholding percentage or own shareholding of Jungu has changed and we had to recognize a one off-gain on this investment.
 And to charge off, to adjust the value, we have brought it down and have recognized a corresponding loss on the same investment.
-So, the gain comes here in other income, and theloss is shown as a separate line item because of the accounting regulations.
-Similarly, there is a one-off impairment loss which has which we have recognized on EP systems.
-EP Systems had a valuation of around 660 million Rupees in our books.
-We recognized a one-off notional gain in 2021 when our shareholding percent changed in the EP Systems and we moved it from subsidiary to associate.
-As per accounting standards, we had to record, a huge notional gain on the derecognition of investment back in 2021.
-So, this loss adjustment is to just normalize that investment gain that we recognized.
+So, the gain comes here in other income, and the loss is shown as a separate line item because of the accounting regulations.
+Similarly, there is a one-off impairment loss which has which we have recognized a one-off notional gain in 2021 when our shareholding percent changed in the EP Systems and we moved it from subsidiary to associate.
+As per accounting standards, we had to record, a huge notional gain on the derecognized.
 And it is notional.
 Again, there is no cash loss.
 The cash amount of investment is still intact.
 Only the notional gains/losses have been adjusted to reflect the true picture.

 Moving on, to this currency mix slide. just wanted to highlight here that 95% of our revenue is in foreign currency as compared to 60% of our cost is in local currency.
 So, in economies like Pakistan, where 8 to 10% currency depreciation is the norm, we get this advantage here.
-I skip ESG, there is data that you canread and, ask questions and I will hand it over to Asif to cover the way forward.
+I skip ESG, there is data that you can read and, ask questions and I will hand it over to Asif to cover the way forward.